GD(LOCAL) - COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES

 - The use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts;

-- The use would result in damage to or defacement of property.
+- The use would result in damage to or defacement of property; or

 The College District shall not permit individuals or for-profit organizations to use its facilities for financial gain; however, the College District shall permit private academic instruction, as well as public performances or presentations so long as no admission fee is charged, when these activities do not conflict with College District use or with this policy.